 - Rapport with other humans — equality and respect.
 Being nude in groups makes all feel more accepted – physically, intellectually and emotionally.

 - Equality- clothes build social barriers.
 Social nudity leads to acceptance in spite of differences in age, body shape, fitness, and health.

 - Liberty – no one has the right to tell others or their children that they must wear clothes.

-As part of my research for the blog, I sunbaked topless up one end of the deserted beach, I can’t say it really did much for me.
-It wasn’t uncomfortable but I wouldn’t going swimming or walking around on a public beach topless.
-After reading quite a few articles, reading the reasons and etiquette of going nude, (no cameras, no staring, no sexual comments, making sure that the beach is unquestionably a nude beach before stripping).
+As part of my research for the blog, I sun baked topless up one end of the deserted beach.
+I wasn’t uncomfortable but I wouldn’t go swimming or walking around on a public beach topless.
+After reading a few articles and the reasons and etiquette of going nude, (no cameras, no staring, no sexual comments, making sure that the beach is unquestionably a nude beach before stripping).
 I think if you have the confidence and the desire to get your gear off at the beach more power to ya.